FIFA World Cup: Qatar 2022 may have lost many battles but won the war

 FIFA World Cup 2022: Undoubtedly, Qatar 2022 ended as one of the best-organised World Cups.
 The fate of the mega event was hanging in the balance in the run-up to the tournament, which was held in the Middle East for the first time.
 Nothing came easy for the organisers -- who were constantly marred with several questions with fans also having their doubts regarding the smooth running of the showpiece event.
 Qatar 2022 battled all odds to emerge on top.

 Undoubtedly, Qatar 2022 ended as one of the best-organised World Cups.
 The fate of the mega event was hanging in the balance in the run-up to the tournament, which was held in the Middle East for the first time.
-Nothing came easy for the organisers -- who were constantly marred with several questions with fans also having their doubts regarding the smooth running of the showpiece event.
+Nothing came easy for the organisers -- who were constantly marred with several questions (by human rights activists, media, etc.) with fans also having their doubts regarding the smooth running of the showpiece event.
 Qatar 2022 battled all odds to emerge on top.
-From a lot being said and written about the plight of migrant workers, Western media trying to tarnish Qatar's image of pulling off an event of such a magnitude, ex-FIFA President Sepp Blatter regretting his decision to award hosting rights to Qatar, the country's rigid stance on the LGBTQ community, the death of journalists, etc. (with even Ukrainian President Volodymyr Zelensky's request of spreading the message of peace ahead of the finale being much-talked about before FIFA's eventual rejection), a lot had made the headlines.
+From a lot being said and written about the plight of migrant workers, Western media trying to tarnish Qatar's image of pulling off an event of such a magnitude, ex-FIFA President Sepp Blatter regretting his decision to award hosting rights to Qatar, the country's rigid stance on the LGBTQ community, the death of journalists, etc. (with even Ukrainian President Volodymyr Zelensky's request of spreading the message of peace ahead of the finale being much-talked about before FIFA's eventual rejection), many such aspects hit the headlines.
 Hence, there was a lot at stake.
 However, the tournament ended in style -- producing some enthralling results, upsets and the emergence of the African, Asian and Arab football teams -- for all involved.

 Also read: 'You have....' - Roger Federer lauds Lionel Messi with a heartfelt post after Argentina win FIFA World Cup